Aasthag2105/Project/README.md

 <br />
 **Basics of the game:** <br />
 It is a 2-player game <br />
-•	Player 1 will be the user. <br />
+•	Player 1 will be the User. <br />
-•	Player 2 will be the computer. <br />
+•	Player 2 will be the Computer. <br />

 The players will be provided with a 6 by 6 grid, which will look something like this:

     A    B   C   D    E   F

 1 &nbsp;  * &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  * &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  * &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  * &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  * &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  *